However, investing in the whole global core market - e.g. Core MSCI World (ETF SWDA with 1,300 holdings) gives us a diluted performance.

 Summary

-Overall, if I was very worried about US market volatility and DJT, this approach seems to offer a good compromise between performance and diversity.
+Overall, if I was very worried about US market volatility and DJT (which I am!), this approach (HMWS+XLKQ - or HMWS+XXTW which is even more global) seems to offer a good compromise between performance and diversity.
+XXTW has beaten both IITU and XLKQ over the last 6 months and HMWS has beaten CSP1 over the last 3 months!

 On the other hand, would just holding SWDA and CSP1 or VNRG be just as good, plus some satellite ETFs like IITU, IUFS and IUCM?